WhistleAI/PIVX/doc/gitian-building.md

 **Note**: When sudo asks for a password, enter the password for the user *debian* not for *root*.

-Clone the git repositories for pivx and gitian and then checkout the pivx version that you want to build.
+Clone the git repositories for whistle and gitian and then checkout the whistle version that you want to build.

 ```bash
 git clone https://github.com/devrandom/gitian-builder.git